-For example, in February 2012, we announced a voluntary recall of a single lot of OFIRMEV that was manufactured by our previous contract manufacturer, Baxter, and in July 2012, we announced a second voluntary recall of product manufactured at Baxter's facility, due to the presence of unidentified, visible particles in a limited number of vials of the product, which were detected during routine stability testing.
+For example, in 2012, we announced two voluntary recalls of OFIRMEV manufactured by Baxter, our previous contract manufacturer, due to the presence of unidentified, visible particles in a limited number of vials of the product, which were detected during routine stability testing.
 Although we received no adverse event reports associated with the particulate matter or product complaints involving similar particulate matter, as a precautionary measure we suspended production by Baxter in connection with the initial recall and decided to recall all remaining lots of OFIRMEV manufactured by Baxter in connection with the second recall.
-As a result of the first recall, during the first quarter of 2012, some of our customers experienced short-term supply delays due to the temporary suspension of shipments from Baxter before we were able to expedite sufficient shipments of OFIRMEV from BMS Anagni.
-In addition, during that time we incurred higher freight costs to expedite shipments of OFIRMEV from BMS Anagni in order to meet demand for the product following the temporary suspension at Baxter's facility.
-We also continued to incur unabsorbed manufacturing costs due to fixed costs that continued to accrue under our supply agreement with Baxter during the time that Baxter's manufacturing of the product was suspended.

-As a result of the second recall, we decided to destroy the Baxter-manufactured finished product inventory that we previously placed on indefinite hold.
-We recorded charges of \$5.8 million in relation to this product due to uncertainty as to the amount of time that would be required to complete the investigation and whether the product would have sufficient remaining shelf life or otherwise be saleable after the investigation was completed.
+Additionally, following the first recall, some of our customers experienced short-term supply delays due to the suspension of shipments from Baxter until we were able to expedite sufficient shipments of OFIRMEV from BMS Anagni, and we incurred higher freight costs associated with the expedited product shipments.
+We also incurred unabsorbed manufacturing costs during the time that Baxter's manufacturing of the product was suspended.
+As a result of the second recall, we destroyed the Baxter-manufactured finished product inventory that we previously placed on indefinite hold, and recorded charges of \$5.8 million in relation to this product.
 In March 2013, we and Baxter mutually agreed to terminate our supply agreement for OFIRMEV.
-Under the termination agreement, we are required to remove our manufacturing equipment from Baxter's facility within 180 days and pay Baxter for any pre-approved costs or expenses related to such removal.
-We incurred impairment charges of \$7.7 million and a loss on the sale of equipment of \$0.9 million during the fourth quarter of 2012 in relation to certain manufacturing assets involved with the manufacture of OFIRMEV under the terminated development and supply agreement with Baxter.
+Under the termination agreement, we were required to remove our manufacturing equipment from Baxter's facility within 180 days and pay Baxter for any pre-approved costs or expenses related to such removal.
+As a result, we incurred impairment charges of \$7.7 million and a loss on the sale of equipment of \$0.9 million during the fourth quarter of 2012 in relation to the assets involved with the manufacture of OFIRMEV under the terminated development and supply agreement with Baxter.